 I let go of this wording, for two reasons.
 These days I feel more like a Queen than a Princess ;-), and I like this title better , as it holds more inate power.The other reason is that I am uneasy about the word Warrior, for obvious reasons.
 One of my mantras is "do no harm" so, although I sometimes feel like a warrior, it is in the gestalt of "the peaceful warrior".

 In all my research, some serious, some in the form of second rate historical novels (I know, I know, I can't help it), the Fleur de Lys often pops up as a medieval symbol of royalty.
 It symbolizes (among other things) "faithfulness, loyalty, knighthood, unity and honor".
 I really like the idea of having a piece of jewelry as a reminder of your values, to help you remember how you want to be in the world.

 Enter Meghan Markle, for whom I made jewelry during her years on SUITS.
 One of the pieces I made for her was a Fleur de Lys necklace , in gold and diamonds, more of the "princess" direction of my line, but with the amazing daily reminder of the obligations of knighthood and honor.
 I find it incredibly fitting that Meghan is now a duchess, who seems to be determined to be a champion (or warrior) to those who need her help.
 She has always struck me as an honorable and fine person, and to me, her present situation is perfect poetry for me as a designer.
 Not in my wildest dreams did I believe that I would design pieces for actual Royalty!!

-And now, to celebrate the birth of baby Sussex, I have added Meghan's necklace to my line:
+And now I have added Meghan's necklace to my line:

 SHOP NECKLACE HERE